 Air plants are great for anyone who thinks they can’t take care of plants or keep them alive – these low maintenance plants are so easy to take care of and require very little attention!

 Air plants receive most of their nutrients from the air around them and only need a 15 minute soak in water every week.
 Since I live in a more humid environment mine are doing well with a short 5 minute soak every week.
-You can learn more about air plants at this link.

 The best part – no dirt – so no mess or fuss!
 So, since I fell in love with these little beauties I wanted to share a way for you to make your very own wall hanging which can display an air plant.